Lyme Disease in Children

 Can mimic such skin problems as hives, eczema, sunburn, poison ivy, and flea bites.

 Can itch or feel hot, or may not be felt at all.

 Can disappear and return several weeks later.

-Several days or weeks after a bite from an infected tick, flu-like symptoms can appear, including the following:
+Several days or weeks after a bite from an infected tick, flu-like symptoms can appear,

 Other possible symptoms may include the following:

 Symptoms of LD may resemble other conditions or medical problems.
 Always talk with

 your healthcare provider for a diagnosis.
 It is possible that your child may be one

 of the 10% to 20% of people with LD who have posttreatment Lyme disease syndrome.
 This